 Cynthia M. Baseman | Cynthia Baseman Skip to the content.

-Selected Projects
+Selected Works

-“We Have to Be Advocates for Ourselves”: A Social-Ecological Approach to Mobile Health Design with Black Older Adults Living with Diabetes.
+“We Have to Be Advocates for Ourselves”: A Social-Ecological Approach to Mobile Health Design with Black Older Adults Living with Diabetes

 CHI 2025

 Even well-intentioned researchers may engage in health equity tourism.
 We explore mobile health design for Black older adults with low income, based on a two-year partnership with community sites and semi-structured interviews.
-W provide actionable recommendations for HCI researchers to mitigate health equity tourism, and reframe our findings through a social-ecological perspective to generate design insights to better serve under-resourced communities.
+We provide actionable recommendations for HCI researchers to mitigate health equity tourism, and reframe our findings through a social-ecological perspective to generate design insights to better serve under-resourced communities.

-“Poker with Play Money”: Exploring Psychotherapist Training with Virtual Patients.
+“Poker with Play Money”: Exploring Psychotherapist Training with Virtual Patients

 PACM/CSCW 2025

 Psychotherapists-in-training extensively engage in role-play exercises to practice interpersonal and therapeutic skills.
 We provide a case study of a realistic "virtual patient" system, evaluated by trained psychotherapists in comparison to their previous experiences with both real role-play partners and real patients.
-Our findings explore key interpersonal skills of psychotherapy, the utility of virtual patients compared to traditional role-play techniques, and factors which impacted psychotherapist-perceived "humanness" of the virtual patient.
+Our findings explore key interpersonal skills of psychotherapy, the utility of virtual patients compared to traditional role-play techniques, and factors that impacted psychotherapist-perceived "humanness" of the virtual patient.